 One of the best ways to get an in-depth understanding of your field is to learn from a leader in that field.
 That’s what Worcester State University graduate assistantships are all about.
 You are eligible for a graduate assistantship if you are matriculated into a Worcester State master’s degree or education specialist program.

 As a successful applicant for a graduate program placement, you will be placed in a graduate academic department to assist in areas like research, teaching, program recruiting, and clinical work.
-Appointments are competitive and consist of 12-month terms, with the possibility of 6- or 12-month extensions.
+Appointments are competitive and consist of two terms (fall and spring).

-These placements provide tuition-and-fee waivers for up to 3 graduate courses per semester in a student’s academic program and a stipend of $2,400 per semester with the expectation of 15 hours a week of work.
+These placements provide tuition-and-fee waivers for up to 3 graduate courses per semester in a student’s academic program with the expectation of 15 hours a week of work plus an hourly stipend.

 As a successful applicant for a campus support placement, you will be placed in a department support position in which you may assist with administrative tasks, program support, marketing/recruiting, student services, and more.
 Our past placements include the Athletics, Academic Affairs, President’s, and Student Conduct offices.